 All travel approvals (for all staff regardless of location) must be obtained at least 1 week before the planned arrival date, and will be considered only if a detailed SOW and in-country travel plans are provided for consideration.
-All visitors must update the CRS Global.
+All visitors must update the CRS Employee Locator on CRS Global.